Bose Soundlink Revolve+ Review

 Here again the Revolve+ shines with a perfect score of 10 out of 10.

 The Revolve+ effectively leverages its extra size into extra volume.
 In fact, it was the loudest speaker in our testing, besting even the relatively gargantuan Harmon Kardon Onyx Studio 4.
 In our testing it easily filled a large apartment with sound, and could even drown out large groups of people talking in said apartment.
 If you're looking for a speaker that can handle large, loud parties without being drowned out, this is the one for you.

 The Revolve+ impressed us here again, besting even its manufacturer spec by lasting a full 24 hours on a single charge.
 That means even the longest parties will be outlasted by the Revolve+.
 This is also much longer than the Harmon Kardon Onyx Studio 4, which lasted on 4.5 hours in our testing.

-Listing for $300, the Bose Soundlink Revolve+ is one of the most expensive speakers we tested.
+The Bose Soundlink Revolve+ is one of the most expensive speakers we tested.
 That price premium is really only worth it if you want the best possible sound quality at the loudest possible volume.
-If you want great sound quality but only for some friends hanging out on the beach, the smaller but not quite as loud Soundlink Revolve is $100 less and sounds just as good.
+If you want great sound quality but only for some friends hanging out on the beach, the smaller but not quite as loud Soundlink Revolve is a lot less and sounds just as good.